Equal Opportunity / Nondiscrimination

 Sexual harassment is a form of discrimination based on sex.
 It is defined as unwelcome conduct of a sexual nature, which includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual violence, which includes rape, sexual assault, sexual battery, and sexual coercion, is a form of sexual harassment.

-Any member of the campus community or public who witness, are subjected to, or are informed about of incidents of discrimination, sexual harassment, and/or related retaliation involving faculty, staff, or students should contact Ms. Angie Brown, Director of Human Resources and Affirmative Action Officer at 254-968-9128, email@example.com, Box T-0510, Stephenville, Texas 76402, www.tarleton.edu/hr .
+Any member of the campus community or public who witness, are subjected to, or are informed about of incidents of discrimination, sexual harassment, and/or related retaliation involving faculty, staff, or students should contact Ms. Angie Brown, Director of Employee Services and Affirmative Action Officer at 254-968-9128, email@example.com, Box T-0510, Stephenville, Texas 76402, www.tarleton.edu/hr .

 - Texas A&M Policy 08.01, Civil Rights Protections and Compliance